 - How can technology be used to address the needs of today's citizen?

-- Can I recruit new patrons through the use of technology?
+- Can I recruit new readers, thinkers, or patrons through the use of technology?

 - How can I use technology to engage today's technology saavy young people?

-In this section of the workshop, we'll explore six specific technologies that will address specific needs.
+In this section of the presentation, we'll explore six specific technologies that will address specific needs.

 1 - Need for Outreach